Trimaximal Mixing Patterns Meet the First JUNO Result: Numerical Analyses

 where $\rho - \sigma \sim \pm 90^\circ$ and the correlations in Eqs.~\eqref{eq:TM-relations} and \eqref{eq:TM1-relations} have been exploited.
 It is evident that $\Delta \theta^{}_{12} \left( \Lambda^{}_{\rm EW} \right) $ can be positive for certain values of $\rho$, e.g., $\rho = 0$.
 However, the enhancements from $\zeta^{-1}_{31}$ and $\zeta^{-1}_{32}$ are generally much smaller than the unsuppressed contributions from $\zeta^{-1}_{21}$.
 Therefore, the allowed $\theta^{}_{12}$-$m^{}_{\rm lightest}$ region can lie above the dashed grey line, particularly, in the large $m^{}_{\rm lightest}$ range, but it does not extend far beyond it~\footnote{This RG running behavior of $\theta^{}_{12}$ is reminiscent of RG corrections in the Minimal Supersymmetric Model (MSSM), which can be substantially enhanced by a large $\tan\beta$ and typically proceed in the opposite direction compared with those in the SM~\cite{Zhang:2020lsd,Casas:1999tg,Antusch:2003kp,Antusch:2005gp,Mei:2005qp,Antusch:2001vn}.
 Due to the opposite RG running direction, RG corrections in the MSSM are not able to bring the TM1 mixing pattern closer to the experimental results, but instead drive it further away, when adopting the pure TM1 mixing matrix $U^{}_{\rm TM1}$.
-Nevertheless, as indicated by Eq.~\eqref{eq:theta12-mps}, it is possible to reverse the direction of the RG corrections to~$\theta^{}_{12}$ by introducing the two additional phases $\rho^\prime$ and $\sigma^\prime$.
+Nevertheless, as indicated by Eq.~\eqref{eq:theta12-mps}, it is possible to reverse the direction of the RG corrections to~$\theta^{}_{12}$ by introducing additional phases $\rho^\prime$ and $\sigma^\prime$.
 This implies that, within certain regions of parameter space, RG corrections in the MSSM could act in the right direction to reduce $\theta^{}_{12}$.
 However, to which extent MSSM RG effects with reasonable values of $\tan\beta$ and $m^{}_{\rm lightest}$ can reconcile the TM1 mixing pattern with experimental data remains to be carefully investigated, which is beyond the scope of the present work.}.

-In summary, introducing the two additional phases $\rho^\prime$ and $\sigma^\prime$ can relax the constraint from neutrinoless double beta decay experiments, although the best-fit value and half of the $1\sigma$ range of $m^{}_{\beta\beta}$ still lie above the current experimental upper limit.
+In summary, introducing the one or two additional phases from the right-hand side of $U^{}_{\rm TM1}$ can extremely relax the constraint from neutrinoless double beta decay experiments, although the best-fit value and part of the $1\sigma$ range of $m^{}_{\beta\beta}$ still lie above the current experimental upper limit.